Collective Worship

 Monday – Led by the headteacher and covers a range of topics: School Values, British Values, learning behaviours, citizenship and social and emotional development.

-Wednesday – This worship shares information about Christian & other religious stories & festivals.
+Tuesday – This worship shares information about Christian & other religious stories & festivals.
 It helps them to learn about similarities and differences between different faiths.

 Thursday – Class/KS2 covers a range of topics: School Values, British Values, learning behaviours, citizenship and social and emotional development.